trant/git-branching/README.md

 =============
-git-branching
+git-branching (x2)
 =============

-A really simple exercise about branching in Git.
+A simple exercise about branching in Git.